fusionSJTU/TrackingSpace/docs/source/index.rst

-Welcome to documentation of sOcean Smart Multiple Model Software Project!
+sOcean: A Smart Multiple Model Software Project!
 ===================================

-**sOcean** is a Python/Cpp software project for extended object semantic/kinematic state estimation from the Smart Sensor Fusion Research Laboratory at the University of Shanghai Jiao Tong University (SSF at SJTU).
-The estimation framework forms a **World Model** consisting of two major parts: i) **Dynamic World**: extended object multiple model tracking ii) **Static World**: semantic object estimation for mapping and map learning.
+**sOcean** is a Python/Cpp software project for extended object kinematic/semantic state estimation from the Smart Sensor Fusion Research Laboratory at the University of Shanghai Jiao Tong University (SSF at SJTU).
+The estimation framework forms a **World Model** consisting of two major parts: i) **Dynamic World**: extended object multiple model tracking; ii) **Static World**: semantic object estimation for mapping and map learning.

-In the Dynamic World,  efforts are put on developing an extended object multiple model tracking toolbox for particularly autonomous systems.
-The toolbox
+In the Dynamic World, the focus is put on developing an extended object multiple model tracking framekwork for particularly autonomous systems.
+The framework deals with coordinate transform, input/output interface, measurement conversion, mesurement model, measurement noise design, dynamic model, process noise design, pre-processing, post-processing, track initialization/management, data segementation, data clustering, data association, KF-alike algorithms, multiple model approaches, intermediate representation, hybrid fusion and more.

+In the Static World, the efforts are put on building a unified fusion map based on tracking static semantic objects and the fusion map can be learnt as time goes by with slow variations.
+The fusion map platform can accommondate various sensor data of diverse modalities with a voxel system.

+To verify and validate the World Model, a cloud data center with formats of HDF5, MAT and Rosbag is established.
+A fusion data set with high quality annotation is collected using the SSF Data Vehicle.
+A real-time generic verification and validation metrics framework for autonomous systems is investigated.

+The Tutorial gives demonstrations on how the components behave in certain delicated ways.

+The Example Arena presents students works on sOcean for simulation and real world scenario studies

+Some Use Cases are designed to imitate real world situation for aerospace/automotive applications.

 .. note::

-   This project is under active development.
+   sOcean from SSF at SJTU is now under active development.

 Contents
 --------